 What we like: A very well-rounded and long-lasting design at an excellent price.

-What we don’t: Not the cushiest or most supportive option; heavier than the outgoing model.
+What we don’t: Not the cushiest or most supportive option.

 For many campers, the ideal chair is comfortable, durable, easy to carry, and comes with functional storage for maximizing convenience.
-REI Co-op’s new Campwell Chair—which replaces their popular Skyward for 2024—fits the bill nicely: The X-shaped webbing effectively tensions the seat and backpanel to distribute weight evenly, the steel frame is strong and confidence-inspiring, and the cup holder and drop-down pocket at either arm rest make it easy to stow a beverage and smaller items like your phone or keys.
+REI Co-op’s Skyward Chair fits the bill nicely: The X-shaped webbing effectively tensions the seat and backpanel to distribute weight evenly, the steel frame is strong and confidence-inspiring, and the cup holder and drop-down pocket at either armrest make it easy to stow a beverage and smaller items like your phone or keys.
 We also love the mesh-heavy build that breathes well in warm weather and dries extremely quickly should the skies open up.
-As a final bonus, the Campwell is built with recycled and bluesign-approved fabrics that give it a competitive sustainability slant.
+Lastly, the Skyward is built with recycled and bluesign-approved fabrics that give it a competitive sustainability slant.
 At just $60, that’s a whole lot of bang for your buck.

-The Campwell is largely identical to the outgoing Skyward, although ground-to-seat height went up by an inch.
-We consider this a worthwhile upgrade, as some users found the Skyward a little low and unnatural when sitting for extended periods (we didn’t have any issues but consider 15 in. to be the sweet spot for most).
-The Campwell is also about a pound heavier, although packed size remains the same (the latter will likely be the more important consideration for most campers).
-Those with taller and broader builds may want to step up to a more supportive option like the Alps Mountaineering King Kong or Coleman Cooler Quad Chair below, which have higher backpanels and larger seats, but both alternatives are bulky when packed and take up a surprising amount of space in the back of your vehicle.
-In the end, while the Campwell may not be the cushiest or most supportive option, it’s a very balanced and well-thought-out design that checks all of the boxes we look for in a quality all-rounder.
+What are the downsides of the REI Skyward Chair?
+Those with taller and broader builds can step up to a more supportive option like the Alps Mountaineering King Kong or Coleman Cooler Quad Chair below, which have higher backpanels and larger seats.
+That said, we’ve found that both alternatives are bulky when packed and take up a surprising amount of space in the back of your vehicle, especially if you’re bringing multiple chairs.
+In the end, while the Skyward may not be the cushiest or most supportive option, it’s a very balanced and well-thought-out design that checks all of the boxes we look for in a quality all-rounder.
+Of note: REI also offers the Campwell Chair, which is largely identical but with a slightly taller (15-in.) ground-to-seat height, a non-fluorinated DWR finish, and a higher weight (8 lb.
+2 oz.).

 Best Budget Camping Chair